Flashing clogged gutters

 2. 2

-Use a gutter scoop or trowel to remove leaves, twigs, and other debris from the gutters.
-Flush the gutters with a garden hose to ensure they are fully clear.
+Use a gutter scoop, trowel, or gloved hands to carefully remove leaves, twigs, and other debris from the gutters.

 3. 3